-AWA News Release raises concerns that the new regulation will be an administrative burden and logistical challenge for leaseholders.
+AWA raises concerns that the new regulation will be an administrative burden and logistical challenge for leaseholders.
 AWA is also concerned that the Bill will unreasonably restrict access to the public, while granting easier access to the oil and gas industry by removing the right of the leaseholder to refuse access for oil and gas exploration.
 The position of AWA is that foot access should be allowed without permission on public land.

-AWA, FAN, and CPAWS write a joint letter to Premier Klein asking that he honour his commitments to increase protected areas under the Special Places 2000 program, the Alberta Forest Conservation Strategy, and the Alberta Forest Legacy.
+AWA, FAN, and CPAWS write a joint letter to Premier Klein asking that he honours his commitment to increase protected areas under the Special Places 2000 program, the Alberta Forest Conservation Strategy, and the Alberta Forest Legacy.
 The letter is accompanied by a press release.

 Special Places 2000 is viewed as a substantive government failure and has become a major disappointment, with the environmental community’s suspicions of the process realized in the provincial government’s continued commitment to the interests of industry over environmental protection.

 In July, Special Places is concluded.
 Under the program, 81 new and 13 expanded protected areas – Wildland Provincial Parks, Ecological Reserves, Provincial Parks, and Natural Areas – are added to bring the total protection in the province (including federally protected land) to 82,500 km2 or 12.5 percent of the landscape.
 However, some of the areas originally nominated under the program have been removed due to conflict with industry, and many of the new nominations have been chosen based on “least conflict” instead of ecological integrity.
 No attempt was made at protected areas integration or connectivity.

 By this time, most environmental groups have withdrawn from the Special Places 2000 process and have given up hope in the initiative.